CSIRO-enviro-informatics/info-engineering/linked-data-api.md

 descriptive metadata simply by dereferencing HTTP URIs.

 ### Elements of RDF
-Links to the basic references given in [W3C semantics stack - references](standards.md#w3c-semantics-stack---references).
+Links to the basic references are given in [W3C semantics stack - references](standards.md#w3c-semantics-stack---references).

 #### RDF Statements or Triples
 The _Resource Description Framework (RDF)_ is a W3C standard (Hayes and Patel-Schneider 2014).
 Information elements consist of RDF statements.
 An RDF statement consist of three parts: _Subject_, _Predicate_, and _Object_.
 This is called a _triple_.